MostlyWhat/Website/docs/SYSTEM_ARCHITECTURE.md

 # MostlyWhat Systems - Complete Architecture Documentation

 > **Purpose**: This document provides a comprehensive guide to building a full-stack SaaS application with SvelteKit, Supabase, and Cloudflare Workers.
-It is designed to be consumed by an LLM to replicate or extend this architecture.
+It is designed to be consumed by an LLM to replicate or extend this architecture, but also as a reference to developers for building based on the architecture.

 ---